SocialQu/Branding/content/twitter/Landing Site Copywriting Guide.md

 In my case, I want the visitor to think: what an innovative solution for such a common problem.
 I should try it

+## 2. Choose what type of landing site it is.
+*Is it a homepage, persona landing page, or a product page?*

+For me, it is a product page.
+I may focus the copy on the features and the product's screenshots